Tossan99/breed-chooser/README.md

 # BREED CHOOSER

-Breed Chooser is a website dedicated to everyone who has a problem choosing a dog breed that suits their needs and conditions.
+Breed Chooser is a website dedicated to everyone who has  problem choosing a dog breed that suits their needs and conditions.
 It provides users with information about different breeds and offers a way to sign up for a newsletter.

 Visit [Breed Chooser](https://tossan99.github.io/dog-lovers/)